-INSTANT Reflection Reflection Time Conversations Time Will be nurturing.
-Intentional damage of Will aim for children to learn self-regulating strategies. property Will allow children time to consider others' feelings.
-Ignoring/walking away Will allow time for children to consider their own from an adult feelings.
-Intentional name calling Will allow time for children to think about the choices they make.
-Leaving the - Will allow children time to think about how to repair a classroom/learning area - without permission situation.
-T T Will allow children the opportunity to consider how they can behave in future.
+Reflection Time Conversations Will be nurturing.
+Will aim for children to learn self-regulating strategies.
+Will allow children time to consider others' feelings.
+Will allow time for children to consider their own feelings.
+Will allow time for children to think about the choices they make.
+Will allow children time to think about how to repair a situation.
+Will allow children the opportunity to consider how they can behave in future.
 Will allow children to learn to accept responsibility.